stuartmcalpine/myADS/README.md

 ## Tips

-- Adding ORCIDs increases precision and avoids name ambiguity
+- Adding ORCIDs enables tracking at any author position (not just first author) and avoids name ambiguity
-- Use `--deep` periodically to catch papers where ORCID wasn't properly linked
+- Use `--deep` periodically to catch co-authored papers where ORCID wasn't properly linked in ADS
 - Ignore conference proceedings or other non-article publications to clean up your reports
 - Use `myads search` to quickly check someone's work without adding them to your database
 - Set up a cron job or scheduled task to run `myads check` weekly